BNasmith/PTForsyth/PTFWorkofChrist.md

 PHILOSOPHIC AND CHRISTIAN 71

-then, my act ; but it is not resignation to a sympathetic act of approach in God, but only to His onward movement.
+then, my act; but it is not resignation to a sympathetic act of approach in God, but only to His onward movement.
 But, as I have said before, if we are to produce the real